These are the best places to travel this summer

 Catching a drag show, eating brunch at an excellent restaurant or viewing some eclectic street art are just snippets of what the Capitol Hill area has to offer.

 One of the best restaurants in the neighborhood is Oddfellows Café + Bar, an all-day and all-night spot where you feast on everything from deviled eggs (with dill) to pesto linguine.
 And always leave room for the strawberry shortcake with Chantilly cream.
-Right next door, you can find Molly Moon's, an ice cream parlor with local flavors like honey lavender.
+Right next door, you can find Molly Moon's, an ice cream parlor with unique flavors like honey lavender.

 7. Take a ride up the Space Needle